N-V-Sumanth-Reddy/tamu-datathon-case-closed/README.md

 We lost.

 ### The Investigation
 I immediately checked the winning code.
-My heart sank.
+I was suprised!.

 **Their approach**: Nearly identical to mine.
 - Same algorithms